We don’t support this browser anymore.

 Our view

-Despite being a UK-based company, a whopping 45% of its sales came from the US in the first half, making it the largest single contributing region.
+Despite being a UK-based company, nearly 45% of its sales come from the US, making it the largest single contributing region.
 On an absolute basis, US military spending trumps any other country in the world, so having large exposure to this market is proving very beneficial.

-But keep in mind that profitability hinges on an ability to estimate future costs.
+But keep in mind that profitability hinges on its ability to estimate future costs.
 The long-term nature of many contracts means that the related risks and costs can change over time.
-Currently, its turbulent energy costs and potential supply chain issues that management has called out are the main trip hazards.
+Currently, potential supply chain issues and production delays have been called out by management as the main trip hazards.

 Despite the rise in debt to help fund the Ball acquisition, we’re happy with the balance sheet.
-BAE has a strong demand outlook and plenty of free cash flow pumping around the business to manage these debt payments.
-However, it does mean we could see the rate of share buybacks slow in the near to medium term though no shareholder returns are guaranteed.
+There’s plenty of free cash flow pumping around the business to manage these debt payments.
+However, it does mean we could see the rate of share buybacks slow in the near to medium term.
+Remember, no shareholder returns are guaranteed.

 Environmental, social and governance (ESG) risk